BCSC 220: Syllabus

 Reference textbook: A useful (but not required) resource is the book “Sensation and Perception” by Jeremy Wolfe et al., Sinauer Associates.
 This book provides a simple introduction to relevant themes and the associated technical vocabulary without imposing complex technical descriptions.
 It gives excellent introductory overviews of the fields of sensory perception and brain physiology.

 More advanced textbook: For those who want to gain further information, the book “Vision Science: Photons to Phenomenology” by Stephen E. Palmer contains more detailed treatments of several of the topics that will be covered.
-Occasionally, we will use examples from this book.
+We will sometimes use examples from this book.

 Assignments & Evaluation